Uitware/locreg/docs/getting_started.md

 ### Setup
 [Install `locreg` and Prerequisites](./install.md)

 >To start using `locreg` you need to have: `locreg`, `docker` and corresponding cloud's CLI installed on your machine.
-Currently only `az cli` is supported.

 ### Import your tunnel credentials
 ```bash